melbaa/summarize_consumes/readme.txt

 The project generates a summary of a raid combat log.

 The summary includes
-* consumables (as much as the combat log allows).
-If prices.json is available, the summary will also include price data.
+* consumables (as much as the combat log allows)
+* consumable prices if data is available.
+First an attempt is made to download prices from the web.
+If that fails, prices are read from the local prices.json
 * cooldowns and trinkets used
 * details about some boss fights
 ** nefarian corrupted healing